-A Class M driver license is needed to operate a motorcycle or moped.
-In addition to meeting the requirements necessary to obtain a regular driver license, individuals who apply for a Class M must also meet other criteria.
+In addition to meeting the requirements necessary to obtain a regular driver license, individuals must apply for a Class M to operate a motorcycle or moped.

 Minors from Out-of-State

-In Texas, the driver education requirement applies to all individuals under 18 years of age, even if they already hold a motorcycle license from another state.
+In Texas, the driver education requirement applies to all individuals under 18, even if they already hold a motorcycle license from another state.

 Motorcycle Drive Test

 The motorcycle drive test CANNOT be waived for any applicant under 18.
 All Individuals must take the motorcycle drive test unless the individuals are:

 Individuals applying for a moped must take a basic driver license knowledge test (unless the individual holds a learner license or driver license) and the motorcycle knowledge test.
 Both tests will be waived for individuals who hold a valid motorcycle license from another state.